BMW 5 Series (E34): B10 4.6

 This model is based on the 540i with an Alpina designed 4.6 litre engine which was used also in the E36 Alpina B8 4.6.
 Between 1994 and 1996 27 saloon cars and 19 Touring cars were produced by Buchloe, all left hand drive except one right hand drive Touring car.
 With 7bhp more than the B8 4.6 (due to the larger exhaust manifold) it produces the same 340bhp as the E34 3.8 M5 Touring but with nearly 20% more torque.
 It was also available in right hand drive unlike the M5 Touring.

 B10 BiTurbo

-The B10 BiTurbo was based on a very modified 535i and was introduced in March 1989 after a $3.2million investment in R&D. Despite being nearly twice the price of a BMW M5 it sold tremendously well and production ceased in 1995 after 507 saloon models were made, and only after BMW ceased producing the M30 engine upon which the engine was based.
-It was not available in right hand drive due to the turbo-chargers placement or ever made as a Touring model.
+The B10 BiTurbo was based on a highly modified 535i and introduced in March 1989 after a $3.2million investment in R&D. Despite being nearly twice the price of a BMW M5 it sold well and production ceased in 1995 after 507 saloon models were made, and only after BMW ceased producing the M30 engine upon which the engine was based.
+It was not available in right hand drive due to the turbochargers placement or as a touring model.
 It produced 360bhp and 375lb/ft of torque on full boost, just 20bhp and 21lb/ft more than the B10 4.6.
-Along with the Lotus/Omega Carlton it was considered one of the fastest saloon cars in the world.
+Along with the Lotus Carlton it was considered one of the fastest saloon cars in the world.